Deploying a React Native Android into Google Play Store :

 Target a USB Device or Emulator

-In ‘Before launch’ section set Gradle-aware Make as the first setting before any other
+In the ‘Before launch’ section set Gradle-aware Make as the first set before any other

-5. in your emulator/physical USB device make sure any old app version are uninstalled/deleted as this often produces conflicts when building new version on the device
+5. in your emulator/physical USB device make sure any old app versions are uninstalled/deleted as this often produces conflicts when building a new version on the device

 6. To rebuild, first, start rebuilding the JSX part (react-native code).

 Make sure the following command opens a terminal process window (and previous terminal processes are closed ).
 From project root, in your terminal run ‘react-native run-android –variant=release’.

 *Variant=release notes production setting. you can change those to ‘– variant=debug’

 if successful to 100%, this generates app-release.apk file, you can find it at android/app/build/outputs/apk/release/apk-release

 *potential source of confusion: android studio build generates a different app-release.apk file and stores it in a different location, make sure you find the right one

 7. Now go to play.google.com/apps/publish console, press CREATE APPLICATION, or ‘Manage’ existing application to update.